OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

-**Important note on data privacy**:  In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully deidentified scans for processing by fsurf.
+**Important note on data privacy**:  In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully deidentified scans for processing by `fsurf`.
 Images can be anonymized and deidentified before they are uploaded to OSG servers as described in [the article on anonymizing images](https://support.opensciencegrid.org/support/solutions/articles/12000008493-anonymizing-images).